kubawerlos/php-cs-fixer-custom-fixers/README.md

  }
 ```

-- **NoImportFromGlobalNamespaceFixer** - there must be no import of class from global namespace.
+- **NoImportFromGlobalNamespaceFixer** - there must be no import from global namespace.
 ```diff
  <?php
  namespace Foo;